EKOR strata for Shimura varieties with parahoric level structure: Introduction

-We have in fact two approaches for the constructions of EKOR strata on $\ES_0$: \begin{itemize} \item a local construction which uses the theory of $G$-zips due to Moonen-Wedhorn \cite{disinv} and Pink-Wedhorn-Ziegler \cite{zipdata, zipaddi}, \item a global construction which uses the theory of local $\G$-Shtukas, generalizing some constructions of Xiao-Zhu in \cite{XiaoZhu} (see also \cite{Zhu2}) in the case of good reductions. \end{itemize} To explain the ideas, we assume that $(G,X)$ is of Hodge type for simplicity.
+We have in fact two approaches for the constructions of EKOR strata on $\ES_0$: \begin{itemize} \item a local construction which uses the theory of $G$-zips due to Moonen-Wedhorn \cite{disinv} and Pink-Wedhorn-Ziegler \cite{zipdata, zipaddi}.
+Here ``local'' means that we first work on a fixed KR stratum; then we let the KR stratum vary; \item a global construction which uses the theory of local $\G$-Shtukas, generalizing some constructions of Xiao-Zhu in \cite{XiaoZhu} (see also \cite{Zhu2}) in the case of good reductions.
+Here ``global'' means that we work directly on the whole special fiber (up to perfection). \end{itemize} To explain the ideas, we assume that $(G,X)$ is of Hodge type for simplicity.
 Let $G=G_{\Q_p}$ and $\{\mu\}$ be the attached Hodge cocharacter of $G$.
 Kottwitz and Rapoport defined a finite subset of the Iwahori Weyl group of $G$, \emph{the $\{\mu\}$-admissible set}, cf. \cite{KR, guide to red mod p}.
 Writing $K=K_p$, from $\Admu$ we get finite sets $\Admu_K$ and ${}^K\Admu$, which will parametrize the types of the KR stratification and EKOR stratification of level $K$ respectively.
 We have the relations We have a partial order $\leq_K$ on $\Admu_K$, induced from the Bruhat order on the associated affine Weyl group.
 On the finite set ${}^K\Admu$, we have also a partial order $\leq_{K,\sigma}$, introduced by He in \cite{mini leng double coset} section 4.
 See \ref{Iwahori Weyl} for more details on these sets $\Admu, \Admu_K$ and ${}^K\Admu$. \\